Tame Your "Puppy Mind": Getting Unstuck from Negative Thought Cycles

 Like almost everything our bodies do, the seamingly useless ruminating about how I would now solve a conflict from years ago does serve some sort of purpose.
 It either offers:

 Take a moment to consider what my mind may have been trying to gain from the thought I described …

 You’re probably right!

 If I’m surrounded by stress, my mind perseverates on bad thoughts.
 If surrounded by my work and clients and hobbies, I focus on good thoughts.
-And if I run out of good shiny thoughts, I switch back to the bad.
+And when I run out of good thoughts, I switch back to the bad.

 What do you think can be done in these situations?